Cisco-Talos/clamav-documentation/src/manual/Signatures/PhishSigs.md

 ### PDB format

-This file contains urls/hosts that are target of phishing attempts.
+This file contains urls/hosts that should be monitored for phishing attempts.
 It contains lines in the following format:

 ```
-R[Filter]:RealURL:DisplayedURL[:FuncLevelSpec]
-H[Filter]:DisplayedHostname[:FuncLevelSpec]
+R:DisplayedURL[:FuncLevelSpec]
+H:DisplayedHostname[:FuncLevelSpec]
 ```

 - `R`